-Following the Rate Limiting link on the help page, the administrator or user can see some information regarding the configuration options in the Broadcast or Multicast Rate Limiting categories on the left side of the web management.
+Following the Rate Limiting link on the help page, the administrator or user can see some information regarding the configuration options in the Rate Limiting category on the left side of the web management.

 Help - User Management

 Following the User Management link on the help page, the administrator or user can see some information regarding the configuration options in the User Management category on the left side of the web management.